lavrovaliz/radiomics-training/docs/index.md

-# Welcome to pmToolbox documentation!
+# Welcome to pm_toolbox documentation!
-The pmToolbox (Precision Medicine Toolbox) is an open-source python package for medical imaging data preparation for data science tasks.
+The pm_toolbox (precision medicine toolbox) is an open-source python package for medical imaging data preparation for data science tasks.
 This package is aimed to provide a tool to curate the imaging data and to perform exploratory feature analysis.